Click Here To Schedule A Consultation

 Chemical peels are designed to promote cellular turnover to reveal healthier skin and an even, smooth, clear complexion.
 Peels remove dead, damaged, and discolored skin cells from the skin’s surface while stimulating the generation of new collagen.
 Chemical peels help diminish acne scars and can also treat skin concerns such as fine lines, sun damage, hyperpigmentation, and other blemishes.
 Chemical peels are a versatile cosmetic treatment that can effectively improve the appearance of acne scars or skin discoloration on the face, chest, back, and buttocks.

-Several types of chemical peels are available that are formulated with different types of acids.
-Most peels are offered in various strengths, allowing treatment with a mild, medium, or deep chemical peel.
+Several types of chemical peels are available formulated with different types of acids.
+Most peels are offered in various strengths, allowing treatment with a mild, medium, or deep peel.
 The appropriate strength of the chemical peel for treatment is typically dependent on the targeted skin condition.
 Dr. Green often enhances the cosmetic effects of chemical peels by combining them with topical ingredients for at-home use, such as Retin-A, retinol, and Hydroquinone.

 In a method known as TCA cross, a very high concentration of TCA is placed directly into an atrophic scar.
-The TCA produces a “frost,” an immediate whitening of the area, that encourages peeling over the span of several days.
+The TCA produces a “frost,” an immediate whitening of the area, that encourages peeling over several days.
 TCA cross is a technique best suited for treating medium to deep ice pick scars.
 Following this procedure, strict sun avoidance and adamant use of sunscreen are essential to avoid hyperpigmentation of the treatment area.
 TCA cross is better suited to patients with fair to light skin tones, as patients with medium to dark skin tones are at higher risk for experiencing skin discoloration as a side effect.
 Consulting with Dr. Green is the most efficient and practical way to determine whether you are a good candidate for acne scar treatment with TCA Cross.

 Microdermabrasion is a non-invasive procedure that uses a microcrystal spray to remove the uppermost layers of dead and damaged skin cells.
 This technique helps to reveal a fresher, healthier-looking complexion.
-When it comes to treating acne scars, microdermabrasion is useful because it encourages the production of new skin cells with increased collagen.
+When it comes to treating acne scars, microdermabrasion can be useful because it encourages the production of new skin cells with increased collagen.
 This process can be beneficial for treating mild textural acne scars, though more severe acne scars are better treated with dermal fillers or laser skin resurfacing procedures.

 Cortisone injections for treating hypertrophic acne scars

 Intralesional cortisone injections are administered by Dr. Green directly into acne lesions, cysts, or keloids.
 These steroid injections are highly effective for shrinking active acne lesions and raised scars.
 Generally, a series of intralesional Kenalog injections are needed to flatten hypertrophic scars successfully.
-In addition, if the scars are red in color or are very inflamed, the VBeam pulsed dye laser can be used in tandem with the cortisone injections to reduce their appearance further.
+In addition, if the scars are red or are very inflamed, the VBeam pulsed dye laser can be used in tandem with the cortisone injections to reduce their appearance further.

 Microneedling, or collagen induction therapy, is a non-invasive cosmetic procedure to improve the skin’s tone and texture.
 A microneedling treatment entails the application of ultra-fine needles to the surface of the skin to create controlled skin injury.
 This process stimulates the generation of new elastin and collagen within the skin as it heals itself.
 This treatment can be extremely beneficial for patients seeking to reduce the appearance of textural irregularities in the skin, such as fine lines and wrinkles, enlarged pores, and acne scars.
 Dr. Green often suggests to her patients that they take advantage of adding Platelet Rich Plasma (PRP) to their microneedling treatments.
 PRP contains a tremendous supply of epidermal growth factors that can further enhance the skin rejuvenating effects of microneedling.
 A topical numbing cream is applied to the skin an hour before the treatment to enhance patient comfort during the procedure.
 Due to its ability to kickstart collagen production in the skin, microneedling is extremely effective at permanently reducing or eliminating the appearance of atrophic acne scars.

 Acne scars can be difficult to treat and, for many, may induce feelings of self-consciousness or low self-esteem.
-Most patients with acne scars have several types of acne scars, requiring a unique combination treatment approach to reduce their appearance successfully.
-An expert in cosmetic dermatology, such as Dr. Green in NYC, can work with you to create a customized acne scar treatment plan to address the types of acne scars you have and provide a healthy, smooth, clear, beautiful complexion that lasts.
+Most patients with acne scars have several types, requiring a unique combination treatment approach to successfully reduce their appearance.
+An expert in cosmetic dermatology, such as Dr. Green in NYC, can work with you to create a customized acne scar treatment plan to address your scars and provide a healthy, smooth, clear, beautiful complexion that lasts.
+Dr. Michele Green in New York City is an internationally renowned board-certified cosmetic dermatologist with over two and a half decades of experience in providing some of the most discerning individuals worldwide with the best non-invasive treatment options, including acne scar treatments.

-Dr. Michele Green in New York City is an internationally renowned board-certified cosmetic dermatologist with over two and a half decades of experience providing her patients worldwide with the best non-invasive treatment options, including acne scar treatment.
+Dr. Green takes a holistic approach and embraces a less-is-more philosophy when it comes to facial rejuvenation, providing natural-looking and long-lasting cosmetic results by customizing each patient’s treatment plan according to their specific skin condition, needs, and aesthetic goals.
 For her dedication to her patients and expertise, she is consistently recognized as one of NYC’s best dermatologists by Castle Connolly, Super Doctors, New York Magazine, and The New York Times.
-Dr. Green takes a holistic approach and embraces a less-is-more philosophy when it comes to facial rejuvenation, providing natural-looking and long-lasting cosmetic results.
 When you consult with Dr. Green at her private dermatology office in Manhattan’s Upper East Side neighborhood, she will work with you to create a customized acne scar treatment plan that is best suited to your skin type, skin tone, and the types of acne scars present.
-To start treating your acne scars, cal 212-535-3088 or contact us online to schedule a consultation with Dr. Green.
+To start treating your acne scars, call 212-535-3088 or contact us online to schedule a consultation with Dr. Green.

 Related Topics